 - Go to parties or take part in family celebrations in a relaxed manner

-- Wait relaxed at the checkout in the supermarket
+- Waiting relaxed at the checkout in the supermarket

 Good to know:

-Stimulating neuroplasticity in a targeted way, so that a brain trained for anxiety reconnects in such a way that it responds with ease instead of panic, is one of the most promising avenues in psychotherapy.
+Stimulating neuroplasticity in a targeted way so that a brain trained for anxiety reconnects better and responds with ease instead of panic is one of the most promising avenues in psychotherapy.

-And in fact this approach (e.g. in cognitive behavioral therapy) has been around for a long time, but with a crucial difference to the Bernhardt Method.
-In the Bernhardt Method, thanks to the latest findings in brain research, it was possible to develop mental exercises that maximally accelerate the positive rewiring of the brain.
-In concrete terms, this means that a significant reduction in anxiety does not require 25 or even 50 hours of therapy, as is usually the case, but that the same result can be achieved after just 7 or 8 hours.
-Since this method is also suitable for self-therapy and can be learned quite comfortably from home with the help of an online video course, there is also no need to wait months for a therapy place – a not inconsiderable advantage, especially for people with agoraphobia.
+And indeed, this approach (e.g., in cognitive behavioral therapy) has been around for a long time, but with a crucial difference to the Bernhardt Method.
+Thanks to the latest findings in brain research, this new therapy form uses special mental exercises that can significantly accelerate the positive rewiring of the brain.
+In concrete terms, this means that a significant reduction in anxiety does not require 25 or even 50 hours of therapy, as is usually the case.
+Still, the same result can be achieved after just 7 or 8 hours.
+Moreover, since this method is also suitable for self-therapy and can be learned quite comfortably from home with the help of an online course, there is also no need to wait months for a therapy place – a not inconsiderable advantage, especially for people with agoraphobia.

 Agoraphobia leads to pronounced avoidance behavior.
-This is because the longer someone suffers from this panic disorder, the greater the fear of a possible loss of control.
-Therefore, agoraphobics usually develop very sophisticated avoidance strategies in order not to be confronted with fearful situations.
-In this way, many also try to keep their anxiety disorder a secret for as long as possible.
+This is because the longer someone has this anxiety disorder, the greater the fear of a possible loss of control.
+Therefore, agoraphobics usually develop sophisticated avoidance strategies to avoid being confronted with fearful situations.
+In this way, many also try to keep their intense fear a secret for as long as possible.
 This creates a vicious circle that is often difficult for outsiders to understand.
-Anxious situations such as air travel are avoided because those affected can no longer seem to reconcile boarding an airplane with their ecological conscience.
-Large gatherings of people, such as family celebrations or company parties, are also no longer attended because people are supposedly still angry with some uncle or colleague.
+Tense situations such as air travel are avoided because those affected pretend to no longer reconcile boarding an airplane with their ecological conscience.
+Large gatherings, such as family celebrations or company parties, are also no longer attended because people are supposedly still angry with some uncle or colleague.

-However, at first hardly anyone suspects that these are usually just pretextual reasons for not having to admit publicly that one suffers from a panic disorder.
-However, if you stay away from social events for too long, you become more and more socially isolated.
-As a result, there is a risk that agoraphobia will be joined by depressive moods, because regular social contact is an essential component of a healthy psyche.
+However, at first, hardly anyone suspects these are usually just pretextual reasons for not publicly admitting that one has a panic disorder.
+However, if you stay away from social events for too long, you become increasingly socially isolated.
+As a result, there is a risk that agoraphobia will be joined by depressive moods because regular social contact is an essential component of a healthy psyche.

-Particularly in the initial phase of agoraphobia (whether with or without panic attacks), the reasons why people avoid the feared situations usually sound quite plausible.
-But if the avoidance behavior expands over time to such an extent that, for example, buses and trains are avoided in addition to airplanes, then all alarm bells should be ringing.
+Particularly in the initial phase of agoraphobia (whether with or without panic attacks), why people avoid the feared situations usually sounds entirely plausible.
+But suppose the avoidance behavior expands over time to such an extent that, for example, buses and trains are avoided in addition to airplanes.
+In that case, all alarm bells should be ringing.

-Even if invitations to parties are gratefully accepted, but the person repeatedly fails to appear, it is likely that someone has been suffering from a panic disorder for some time.
-Talking to someone in private about their suspicions and showing understanding has helped many an agoraphobic to get out of their self-imposed isolation.
+Even if invitations to parties are gratefully accepted, but the person repeatedly fails to appear, someone likely has had an anxiety disorder for some time.
+Talking to someone in private about their suspicions and showing understanding has helped many agoraphobics to get out of their self-imposed isolation.

-But the term is actually misleading.
-As a rule, sufferers do not really fear other people or public spaces.
-Agoraphobics are only constantly afraid of having another anxiety attack and then being observed or even prevented from escaping the situation.
+Agoraphobia comprises the Greek words agora and phóbos, meaning marketplace and fear.
+Agoraphobia is, therefore, the fear of crowded places.
+But the term is misleading.
+As a rule, sufferers do not fear other people or public spaces.
+Agoraphobics are only constantly afraid of having another anxiety attack in public and being observed or even prevented from escaping the situation.

 Until now, both sufferers and many psychotherapists and psychiatrists assumed that the treatment of agoraphobia was usually protracted and had to be supported by medication.
 This was especially true when severe panic attacks pushed patients more and more into avoidance behavior.
-If those affected then try (often out of shame) to somehow cope with fearful situations with the help of tranquilizers (benzodiazepines), they often end up in a dangerous vicious circle.
+Suppose those affected try (often out of shame) to somehow cope with fearful situations with the help of tranquilizers (benzodiazepines).
+In that case, they often end up in a dangerous vicious circle.

-But this strategy unfortunately has a huge catch: these drugs do not change the cause of the problem, they only suppress the feeling of fear for a short time.
-In addition, this usually delays real therapy for an unnecessarily long time, which means that the agoraphobia can become more and more widespread.
+But this strategy has a huge catch: these drugs do not change the cause of the problem.
+They only suppress the feeling of fear for a short time.
+In addition, this usually unnecessarily delays psychotherapy, which means that agoraphobia can become more and more widespread.
 This means that more and more situations, which used to be mastered without any problems, suddenly feel threatening and unreal.
-Whereas in the past people only took tranquilizers now and then, they now take the medication every day in order to at least do something about the drowsiness, the breathing difficulties and the increased heart rate.
+Whereas in the past, people only took tranquilizers now and then, they now take the medication every day to at least do something about the drowsiness, the breathing difficulties, and the increased heart rate.

 But this neither reduces the frequency of anxiety attacks nor the feeling of fainting.
-Rather, there is a risk that the anxiety disorder will be joined by another problem, namely a physical dependence on medication.
-If you then want to stop taking the tranquilizers abruptly (which we urgently warn against, as they should always be discontinued under medical supervision!), your body and psyche will react with severe withdrawal symptoms in the form of dizziness, rapid heartbeat, drowsiness, shortness of breath as well as extreme panic attacks and the feeling of going crazy.
+Instead, there is a risk that the anxiety disorder will be joined by another problem: physical dependence on medication.
+If you then want to stop taking the tranquilizers abruptly (which we urgently warn against, as they should permanently be discontinued under medical supervision!), your body and psyche will react with severe withdrawal symptoms in the form of dizziness, rapid heartbeat, drowsiness, shortness of breath as well as extreme panic attacks and the feeling of going crazy.

-Antidepressants, which are also frequently used for agoraphobia and panic attacks, are also coming under increasing criticism.
-Although pharmaceutical companies still vehemently refuse to admit that these drugs also pose the risk of psychological dependence, the so-called “discontinuation syndrome” can no longer be denied.
-Those affected then suffer from anxiety attacks again during the discontinuation phase, although the anxiety disorder has actually already been overcome.
-However, since the rekindled anxiety may last for several weeks or even months, many sufferers believe that the missing medication is the cause for the renewed appearance of anxiety and panic, and return to their original medication.
-This is a vicious circle that often causes agoraphobics to take antidepressants unnecessarily, sometimes for decades.
-In fact, they only suffer from a discontinuation syndrome, i.e. temporary psychological withdrawal symptoms triggered by stopping the medication.
+Antidepressants (selective serotonin reuptake inhibitors or SSRIs), which are also frequently used for agoraphobia and panic attacks, are also coming under increasing criticism.
+Although pharmaceutical companies still vehemently refuse to admit that these drugs also pose the risk of psychological dependence, a discontinuation syndrome can no longer be denied.
+Those affected then suffer from anxiety attacks again during the discontinuation phase.
+However, the anxiety disorder has actually already been overcome.
+However, since the rekindled anxiety may last for several weeks or even months, many sufferers believe that the missing medication is the cause for the renewed appearance of anxiety and panic and return to their original prescription.
+This vicious circle often causes agoraphobics to take antidepressants unnecessarily, sometimes for decades.
+In fact, they only suffer from a discontinuation syndrome, i.e., temporary psychological withdrawal symptoms triggered by stopping the medication.

 Of course, it is even better if they do not become dependent on psychotropic drugs in the first place.
-Instead, choose a form of therapy that does not use medication at all.
-Medication only suppresses the symptoms of an anxiety disorder anyway.
-You can only find and overcome the real triggers, however, if you find the form of psychotherapy that suits you and work with it.
+Instead, choose a therapy that is more helpful for your mental health conditions and does not use medication at all.
+Drugs only suppress the symptoms of an anxiety disorder anyway.
+However, you can only find and overcome the real triggers if you find and work with the form of psychotherapy that suits you.